Operation Toan Thang III: June

-On 20 June at 00:50 a landing zone occupied by a unit of the 1st Brigade, 1st Cavalry Division 12 mi south of Katum received 82mm mortar and 107mm rocket fire.
+On 20 June at 00:50 a landing zone occupied by a unit of the 1st Brigade, 1st Cavalry Division 12 mi south of Katum received 82 mm mortar and 107 mm rocket fire.
 At 01:30 the base was attacked by a reinforced PAVN battalion of the 1st Division.
 The defenders fought back supported by artillery and AC-47 fire.
 The PAVN withdrew at 02:45 leaving 90 dead and 33 individual and 21 crew-served weapons; U.S. losses were seven killed.
 At 10:45 a unit of the 2nd Brigade, 25th Infantry Division patrolling 2 mi northeast of Trảng Bàng engaged an enemy force killing 12 and capturing three individual and one crew-served weapons.
 On 21 June at 09:00 a unit of the 1st Brigade, 1st Cavalry Division engaged an enemy force 8 mi south of Katum killing 14 and capturing three individual and two crew-served weapons.
-At 19:25 a unit of the 25th Infantry Division in night defensive positions 9 mi northwest of Go Dau Ha directed 81mm mortar fire onto seven PAVN/VC killing all seven.
+At 19:25 a unit of the 25th Infantry Division in night defensive positions 9 mi northwest of Go Dau Ha directed 81 mm mortar fire onto seven PAVN/VC killing all seven.
 On 22 June at 21:00 a unit of the 2nd Brigade, 25th Infantry Division engaged an enemy force 6 mi northwest of Củ Chi.
 The unit was reinforced by mechanized infantry and supported by helicopter gunship and AC-47 fire.
 The enemy withdrew at 23:00 leaving 29 dead and two captured and 15 individual and one crew-served weapon; U.S. losses were one killed.

 On 23 June at 12:15 a unit of the 25th Infantry Division found the bodies of 23 PAVN 5 mi northeast of Trảng Bàng, all had been killed recently by artillery fire.
 At 13:35 armored cavalry of the 25th Infantry Division found the graves of 12 PAVN/VC 3 mi north of Trảng Bàng that had been killed by artillery fire.
 At 15:45 helicopters of the 12th Combat Aviation Group attacked an enemy force 10 mi southeast of Tân An killing 14.
 At 17:45 the 1/9th Cavalry attacked an enemy force in bunkers 4 mi north of An Lộc.
 Artillery fire was directed onto the complex and the enemy withdrew leaving 18 dead and two individual and three crew-served weapons.
 A USAF C-130 was shot down while on approach to Katum killing all six on board.
 A UH-1 was shot down 2 mi west of Katum.